ralphjsmit/filament/docs/01-introduction/05-contributing.md

 ## Checking for missing translations

-To check for missing Spanish translations, run:
+To check for missing translations, you can use the Artisan command `php artisan filament:check-translations` followed by a locale.
+For example, to check for missing Spanish translations run:

 ```bash
 php artisan filament:check-translations es